Trecobat/distance-to-sea/README.md

 # Distance to seas
-Calculation of the nearest distance to the sea.
+Calculation of the nearest distance to the seas: Azov, Baltic, Caspian and Black.

 ## Requirements
 Minimum required PHP version is 7.2.